Tim0x54/Tim0x54/README.md

 # About me

 **Work**
-Pursuing my degress at TUM.
+Pursuing my degrees at TUM.

 **Contact**
 - https://www.linkedin.com/in/tim-grobecker